 To choose a TIG welder that can handle both AC and DC welding, you need to look at some factors, such as the output amperage, the duty cycle, the frequency control, the balance control, and the pulse control.
 One of the best TIG welders that can offer you all these features and more is Megmeet AC/DC TIG Welding Machine.

-We hope this article has helped you understand the difference between AC and DC welding and how to choose a TIG welder that suits your needs.
+We hope this article has helped you understand AC vs. DC welding and learn how to choose a TIG welder that suits your needs.
 If you have any questions or comments, please feel free to contact us.